fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Both men and women will have beautiful and pure spouses (Q2:25, Q4:57), accompanied by any children that did not go to Jahannam (Q52:21), and attended to by servant-boys with the spotless appearance similar to a protected pearls (Q52:24).
 The Believers Men will get untouched (Q55:56) virgin companions of equal age (56:35-38) and have large, beautiful eyes (37:48).

 Jannah is described as an eternal dwelling (Q3:136), with its supreme felicity and greatest bliss being God's good pleasure (Q9:72).

+As Resurrection will be of body and soul together, the Reward and Punishment will have to cover both.
+In other words, Paradise and Hell will provide physical comforts and tortures respectively as well as the spiritual ones.

+Paradise and Hell are already created.
+It is not that they will be created at some time in future.
+Our Holy Prophet (SAW.) entered the Paradise and saw Hell at the time of 'Miraj' (Ascension).

+Shaykh as-Saduq (r.a.) has written:
+“It is our belief that paradise is the abode of eternity and house of peace; there is neither death there or old age; neither ailment nor disease; neither deterioration nor any handicap; neither sorrow nor worry; neither need nor poverty.
+And it is the house of plenty and bliss, and place of permanency with honour.
+The people of paradise will not suffer from any monotony or tiredness therein.
+They will get there what the souls desire and eyes appreciate, and they will abide there forever.

+“And it is the house whose residents will be (like) neighbours to Allah in the company of the friends of Allah and His beloveds - those who are honoured in His presence.

+the best description of the bliss of the Paradise is given in a Hadith Qudsi in these words: “I have kept ready for my servants what no eye ever looked upon, and no ear ever heard of, nor any heart ever imagined.”

+And it is written in the Qur'an:

+    "Now no person knows what delights of the eyes are kept hidden for them as a Reward for their good deeds."
+    Quran, sura As-Sajda (The Prostration) 32:17

+### Tree of Tuba

+Ṭūbā ('blessedness') is a tree which grows in Jannah (Paradise, Garden) according to Islam.

+The term is mentioned in the Quran:

+    Those who believed, and work righteousness, Tuba is for them and a beautiful place of (final) return.)also in several Ahadith.
+    Quran, surah Al-Raad, ayah 29

+The tree is mentioned in the Hadith collection Sahih al-Bukhari and others.

+> Narrated Anas bin Malik: The Prophet ﷺ   said, "There is a tree in Paradise (which is so big and huge that) if a rider travels in its shade for one hundred years, he would not be able to cross it."
+(Sahih al-Bukhari 3251)

+> Abu Hurayrah (may Allaah be pleased with him) narrated that the Prophet ﷺ   said: "In Paradise there is a tree in whose shade a rider could travel for a hundred years without crossing it.
+Recite, if you wish: ‘In shade long-extended’ [al-Waaqi’ah 56:30]" (Sahih al-Bukhari 3252)

+> The Prophet ﷺ   said: "Tooba is a tree in Paradise, one hundred years big.
+The clothes of the people of Paradise are made from its calyces (outer casing of its flowers)."
+(Reported by Ibn Hibbaan; see also Saheeh al-Jaami’, 3918)

+> ‘Utbah ibn ‘Abdin al-Salami said: "A Bedouin came to the Prophet ﷺ   and asked him about al-Hawd (the cistern).
+He mentioned Paradise, then the Bedouin asked him, ‘Is there fruit there?’
+He said, ‘Yes, and there is a tree called Tooba.’
+The Bedouin asked, ‘What tree of this world does it resemble?’
+He said, ‘It does not resemble any tree of your land.
+Have you been to Syria?’
+He said, ‘No.’ He said, ‘It resembles a tree in Syria called al-Jawzah (walnut) which grows on one trunk then spreads its branches higher up.’
+The Bedouin asked, ‘How big is its trunk?’
+He said, ‘If one of the camels of your people was to go around it, it would not complete one circuit before its neck broke of old age and exhaustion.
+The Bedouin asked, ‘Are there grapes there?’
+He said, ‘Yes.’
+He asked, ‘How big is a bunch?’
+He said, ‘The distance a crow could fly without stopping in a month.’
+He asked, ‘How big is one grape?’
+He said, ‘Does your father ever slaughter a he-goat from his flocks?’
+He said, ‘Yes.’
+He said, ‘And does he skin it and give the hide to your mother, and say, "Make me a bucket"?’
+He said, ‘Yes.’
+The Bedouin asked, ‘Is one grape big enough to satisfy me and my family?’
+He said, ‘Yes, and your whole tribe.’"
+(Reported by Imaam Ahmad).

 </details><details id="level2"><summary>